 What are your Thanksgiving plans?
-Staying home, hosting, going somewhere…what are you going to do?

 If you’re hosting, one thing that may be on your mind is the dessert table.
-And if you are baking for those who have food allergies, you probably want to make sure that your desserts are not only delicious, but also free of common allergens.
+And if you are baking for those who have food allergies, you probably want to make sure that your desserts are not only delicious, but also free of the most common allergens.

 Now, I know some of you probably are purists…you want pumpkin pie.
 I hear you.
 There are quite a few recipes for dairy free pumpkin pie out there…this one looks particularly good.

-But if you’re in the mood for cake instead of pie, or if you have any children who just aren’t pie fans, this cake may be just the recipe you’re looking for.
+But if you’re in the mood for cake instead of pie, or if you have any children who just aren’t pie fans, this pumpkin sheet cake may be just the recipe you’re looking for.
 It’s a gluten free and vegan pumpkin cake covered with chocolate frosting.
 Rich, delicious, dairy free, and allergy friendly chocolate buttercream frosting.

 This pumpkin sheet cake can feed a crowd, and it can even be prepared the day before serving.
 Just store it in the refrigerator, then let it come to room temperature before serving.
-The pumpkin puree will keep this cake from drying out.
+The pumpkin puree will keep this gluten free cake from drying out.